muggy8/improbable/have-and-havenot/9nyC33pA.md

 “Hmm?”

-“Would you be willing to help me save my daughter?”
+“Would you be willing to help me save my daughter Hickory?”

 Phanna gave me a look of confusion along with a “Wha?”